gvwilson/sensibleadventures/coriandel/coriandel.md

 "Well, better luck next time."

 The morning sun was blinding after the dark of indoors.
-I squeezed my eyes shut and waited for my hands to stop shaking.
+I squeezed my eyes shut and waited for my heart to stop pounding in my ears.

 When Vurt was little, he used to ride up to bed on my shoulders.
 Every night, I told him to watch his head, and every night he giggled and